Leviathan321/opensbt-core/README.md

 ## Getting Started
 After installing OpenSBT, you can try following examples which show how to use OpenSBT for testing.
-We have also provided a virtual machine where you can try OpenSBT on the first example (TODO).
+We have also provided a virtual machine where you can execute these example (TODO).

 - CARLA PID Agent Testing in CARLA Simulator
 - AEB Agent Testing in CARLA Simulator